 How can I use Eclipta alba for hair growth?

 Eclipta alba has been used as a home remedy for hair growth in several ways.
 Some people choose to use the plant as a herbal supplement in the form of an oral capsule.
 Others incorporate the plant into their shampoo of choice.
 Another way Eclipta alba has been used is a liquid extract applied directly to the scalp.

 - Jiang H. Treatment of 21 cases of alopecia with Shengfa Wan.
 Sichuan Journal of Traditional Chinese Medicine 1987;5(4):47-8.

-- Madan A, Arun A, Verma S. A noncomparative open label pilot study to see the efficacy and consumer response of Vegetal Hair Well in preventing hair fall and promoting hair growth.
+- Madan A, Arun A, Verma S. A noncomparative open-label pilot study to see Vegetal Hair Well’s efficacy and consumer response in preventing hair fall and promoting hair growth.
 International Journal of Advanced Research 2014;2(2):475-81.

 - Roy RK, Thakur M, Dixit VK.
 Hair growth-promoting activity of Eclipta alba in male albino rats.
 Arch Dermatol Res 2008;300(7):357-64.